takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 ## HighpVelocityNode

-A node that outputs geometry velocity in the current camera’s UV and depth.
-Unlike `VelocityNode` in Three.js’s examples, model view matrices of objects are computed on the CPU, so it does not suffer from precision issues when working with large coordinates such as meter-scale ECEF coordinates.
+A node that outputs geometry velocity in the current camera's UV and depth.
+Unlike `VelocityNode` in Three.js's examples, model view matrices of objects are computed on the CPU, so it does not suffer from precision issues when working with large coordinates such as meter-scale ECEF coordinates.

 → [Source](/packages/core/src/webgpu/HighpVelocityNode.ts)